KevinTapol/ReactSPA/README.md

 *Sidenote to check for loader backend fail, do not run the server npm run server but do run the frontend npm run dev.
 This way you can check for loading animations for fail api responses etc.*

+*2:35:35 Reason why to not have the POST request crud in App.jsx instead of AddJobPage.jsx* *Delete 2:41:48*